HakinCodes/Malaria-Detection/.github/pull_request_template.md

 ### Checklist

 - [ ] I've read the contribution guidelines.
-- [ ] This PR mets all the requirements like Clean Code, proper README and Documentation
+- [ ] This PR meets all the requirements like Clean Code, proper README and Documentation.

 ### Related Issues or Pull Requests